-Karaoke and drag reign here, depending on the night and especially on weekends, with special themed evenings featuring stars from RuPaul’s Drag Race and more LGBT entertainment.
+Karaoke and drag reign here, depending on the night and especially on weekends, with special themed evenings featuring stars from RuPaul’s Drag Race and more LGBTQ entertainment.
 Olly’s delivers as both the go-to spot for late-night eats (after carousing at other hotspots) and morning-after brunch with your pal, fellow traveler, or special someone.

 This ultra lounge, anchoring the vibrant intersection of Mass and College avenues, designs half-price mojitos and sushi on Sundays.
-It’s not overtly “gay!” - but it’s a great epicenter of the LGBT community where people go to see and be seen, with special events including fashion runway shows, film-festival premiere parties, fundraising spectaculars, and more attractions - even annual Dolly Parton birthday parties.
+It’s not overtly “gay!” - but it’s a great epicenter of the LGBTQ community where people go to see and be seen, with special events including fashion runway shows, film-festival premiere parties, fundraising spectaculars, and more attractions - even annual Dolly Parton birthday parties.